The Large Dispersion and Scattering of FRB 20190520B are Dominated by the Host Galaxy: Properties of the Host Galaxy

 \subsection{Joint Likelihood Analysis of Dispersion Measure and Balmer Lines}

-The source-frame EM reported in \S\ref{sec:OIS} can be used to estimate a model-dependent \DM\ from the host galaxy that probes the portion of the LOS along which H$\alpha$ emitting gas is prevalent. {\em A priori}, the path length probed by the observed H$\alpha$ may be longer than that probed by dispersed bursts if the FRB source is located partway through the H$\alpha$ emitting gas; however, the H$\alpha$ path length could instead be smaller if there are significant amounts of ionized gas that emit little H$\alpha$.
+The source-frame EM reported in \S\ref{sec:OIS} can be used to estimate a model-dependent \DM\ from the host galaxy that probes the portion of the LOS along which H$\alpha$ emitting gas is prevalent. {\em A priori}, the path length probed by the observed H$\alpha$ may be longer than that probed by dispersed bursts if the FRB source is located partway through the H$\alpha$ emitting gas; however, the H$\alpha$ path length could instead be smaller if there are significant amounts of ionized gas that emit little H$\alpha$. \cite{2021arXiv211007418N} used the observed H$\alpha$ emission to estimate a range of DM values between 230 and 650 pc cm$^{-3}$ (observer frame).
+Here we expand that analysis by statistically characterizing the H$\alpha$-inferred DM using maximum likelihood estimation.

 The equivalent DM contribution from H$\alpha$ emitting gas is related to EM by

 \citep[][and references therein]{2017ApJ...834L...7T, 2020ApJ...897..124O}, where $\zeta$, $\epsilon$, and $f$ are parameters in the ionized cloudlet model that characterize cloud-to-cloud and intracloud density fluctuations and the cloud filling factor, respectively, and $L$ is the path length through the gas.
 FRB~190520 is offset from the host galaxy center by about $1.3^{\prime\prime}$ \citep{2021arXiv211007418N}, or about 5 kpc, which gives a sense of the scale of path lengths that might reasonably be sampled by the FRB; that being said, the FRB DM only traces a portion of the H$\alpha$ emitting gas.
 Joint constraints on $\rm EM$ and $\DM$ from the H$\alpha$ emission and the DM inventory can therefore, at least in theory, constrain the gas temperature and $\zeta(1+\epsilon^2)/fL$, but in the absence of independent measurements of $T$ and $\zeta(1+\epsilon^2)/fL$ we must make assumptions about the reasonable ranges of these parameters.